lulzsun/RePlaysTV/README.md

 	* Game Detection Remote Database
 	  * This is important for new games that come out and Plays.tv does not recognize them
 	  * Need better understanding as to how the original service works
-  * Doing keybinding settings work kind of funky, needs changes
-	* Some keys are unsupported, but app does not tell the user that it isn't
-  * Clip editor needs work
-    * Deleting a clipped section in the clip editor does not exist
-        * Work around is to back out of the editor to reset
-  * A lot of plays.tv online services still run in the background
+  * A some of plays.tv online services still run in the background
     * Minor issue, but it would be best for memory usage to get rid of them
+	* Could be a possible reason to performance losses
   * Slow install/update process
 	* Mainly due to having the installer act as a portable/contained dev environment
 	  * Also the reason why installer's total file size is fairly large